rklaehn/sonicreducer/README.md

 ### Benchmarks

-See the [Benchmarks](src/test/com/rklaehn/sonicreducer/SonicReducerBench.scala) for examples on how to use.
+See the [Benchmarks](src/test/com/rklaehn/sonicreducer/SonicReducerBench.scala) for examples on how to use the Reducer.
 To run the benchmarks, use `sbt sonicReducerJVM/test:run`.

 Here is an example for summing the rational numbers 1/1 + 1/2 + 1/3 + 1/4 + ...